embj-org/ej/guides/src/02-BuilderSDK.md

     .await?;
 ```

-This portion of code inits the `BuilderSDK`.
+This portion of code initializes the `BuilderSDK`.
 The return type will be a `BuilderSDK` or an error if something went wrong during the initialization process.

 The `BuilderSDK::init` function takes in an `async` function callback that will be called when it receives a new event from EJB.

-This let's us handle these events the way we see fit (eg: by killing the process in our target board when we receive an exit request).
+This lets us handle these events the way we see fit (e.g., by killing the process in our target board when we receive an exit request).

 The `.await` is necessary because the init function is `async`, this essentially tells the program to wait for the
 execution of this call instead of deferring it for later.